 Keyword research is the process of identifying the words and phrases people type into search engines when looking for products, answers, or solutions.
 For a Shopify store, those phrases shape every page title, blog post, and product description that needs to rank.

 The goal is simple.
 You want to match what your customers search for with what your store actually sells or explains.
-When that match is accurate, organic traffic grows steadily and bounce rates drop because visitors find what they expected.
+When that match is accurate, organic visibility grows steadily and bounce rates drop because visitors find what they expected.

 Good research goes beyond a list of words.
 It tells you which terms are realistic to rank for, which ones convert, and which ones are already pulling impressions through Google Search Console but missing the click.

-Why is the importance of keywords often underestimated?
+Why the importance of keywords is often underestimated

 How to do keyword research step by step

-How to do keyword research depends on the data you start with.
 The most reliable approach combines your own search data with external volume estimates.
 Here is a workflow that works for most Shopify stores.

-1. Start with Google Search Console
+Start with Google Search Console

-2. Group queries into topics
+Group queries into topics

-3. Add external volume and difficulty data
+Add external volume and difficulty data

-4. Match keywords to page types
+Match keywords to page types

 Transactional terms belong on collection or product pages.
 Informational terms belong on blog posts.
 Mixing them confuses Google and frustrates buyers who land on the wrong page type.